THE ORGANS

 An 8 stop Father Willis dating from 1888.

-All organs are presented as “wet” sample sets, with microphones positioned some 4 to 5 metres away from the pipes and therefore needing little or no additional reverberation.
+All organs are presented as “wet” sample sets, with microphones positioned reasonably close to the pipes and therefore needing little or no additional reverberation.
 Please click on the screenshot thumbnail to find out more about each instrument.

 St Lawrence, Little Waldingfield